 Outlook and conclusions

-While the Portuguese economy continued to recover for the seventh consecutive year up to 2019, the coronavirus pandemic, which emerged in the first quarter of 2020, introduced a number of real economic, political and social problems, while also affecting the Portuguese banking industry.
-Although there has been a decrease in risk premiums and the sovereign debt rating stands at BBB with a stable outlook,9 the country still remains vulnerable to shocks, namely those associated with changes in the risk perception of investors.
+While the Portuguese economy continued to recover, the coronavirus pandemic, which emerged in the first quarter of 2020, introduced a number of real economic, political and social problems, while also affecting the Portuguese banking industry.
+Although there has been a decrease in risk premiums and the sovereign debt rating stands at BBB (high) with a positive outlook,12 the country still remains vulnerable to shocks, namely those associated with changes in the risk perception of investors.
 Budgetary consolidation, high indebtedness levels, the banking sector itself and the implementation of structural reforms pose some downside risks to a sustainable recovery.

 Apart from recovering from the covid-19 crisis, the banking system's main challenges remain weak asset quality, thin capital buffers, low profitability and relatively high exposure to Portuguese sovereign debt.

 With regard to trends in the banking sector, there has been a notable intensification of the prudential banking requirements and supervision through the action of the SSM.
 We believe this trend will continue to set the pace of the Portuguese banking industry in the coming years.